-MAXIMUM: Unprofessional conduct involving inappropriate behavior resulting in substantial harm to patient(s).
+MAXIMUM : Unprofessional conduct involving inappropriate behavior resulting in substantial harm to patient(s).

-Penalty: Revocation; denial of license or registration.

-MINIMUM: Unprofessional conduct involving inappropriate behavior resulting in minimal or no harm to patient(s).
+- Penalty: Revocation; denial of license or registration. - MINIMUM: Unprofessional conduct involving inappropriate behavior resulting in minimal or no harm to patient(s).

-Penalty: Revocation stayed, Depending upon the circumstances, up to 5 year probation, psychological evaluation and/or therapy if appropriate (2) and (7), California Psychology Supplemental Examination (CPSE) (8), and standard terms and conditions (15-29302930)

-2960(a) CONVICTION OF A CRIME SUBSTANTIALLY RELATED TO THE PRACTICE OF PSYCHOLOGY - Enacted 1/1/67 for convictions involving moral turpitude.
-Amended 1/1/76 for convictions substantially related to the practice of psychology.

-MAXIMUM: Conviction of a crime of violence against a person or property or economic crime resulting in substantial harm to patient(s).

-MINIMUM: Conviction of other crime resulting in minimal or no harm to patient(s).

-Penalty: Revocation stayed, 5 year probation, billing monitor (if financial crime) (4), therapy (7), CPSE (8), restitution (if appropriate) (9), community service (14), and standard terms and conditions (15-2930).
+- Penalty: Revocation stayed, Depending upon the circumstances, up to 5 year probation, psychological evaluation and/or therapy if appropriate (2) and (7), California Psychology Supplemental Examination (CPSE) (8), and standard terms and conditions (15-2930) - 2960(a) CONVICTION OF A CRIME SUBSTANTIALLY RELATED TO THE PRACTICE OF PSYCHOLOGY - Enacted 1/1/67 for convictions involving moral turpitude.
+Amended 1/1/76 for convictions substantially related to the practice of psychology. - MAXIMUM: Conviction of a crime of violence against a person or property or economic crime resulting in substantial harm to patient(s). - Penalty: Revocation; denial of license or registration application. - MINIMUM: Conviction of other crime resulting in minimal or no harm to patient(s). - Penalty: Revocation stayed, 5 year probation, billing monitor (if financial crime) (4), therapy (7), CPSE (8), restitution (if appropriate) (9), community service (14), and standard terms and conditions (15-2930).

-2960(b) USE OF CONTROLLED SUBSTANCE OR ALCOHOL IN A DANGEROUS MANNER substantial harm to patient(s).
+2960(b) USE OF CONTROLLED SUBSTANCE OR ALCOHOL IN A DANGEROUS MANNER

-MAXIMUM: Abuse of alcohol or a controlled substance resulting in that ability to safely render psychological services is impaired.

-MINIMUM: Abuse of alcohol or a controlled substance to the extent

-Penalty:

-Revocation stayed, 5 year probation, physical examination (if appropriate) (3), practice monitor (4), psychological evaluation and ongoing therapy (if appropriate) (2) and (7), clinical diagnostic evaluation (10), participation in an alcohol/drug abuse treatment program (1011) and continuing therapy with a psychologist trained in substance abuse treatment ongoing support group (1112), abstain from all nonprescribed, controlled drugs and alcohol/biological fluid and specimen testing (1213), and standard terms and conditions (15-2930).
+- MAXIMUM: Abuse of alcohol or a controlled substance resulting in substantial harm to patient(s). - Penalty: Revocation; denial of license or registration application. - MINIMUM: Abuse of alcohol or a controlled substance to the extent that ability to safely render psychological services is impaired. - Penalty: Revocation stayed, 5 year probation, physical examination (if appropriate) (3), practice monitor (4), psychological evaluation and ongoing therapy (if appropriate) (2) and (7), clinical diagnostic evaluation (10), participation in an alcohol/drug abuse treatment program (1011) and continuing therapy with a psychologist trained in substance abuse treatment ongoing support group (112), abstain from all non-prescribed, controlled drugs and alcohol/biological fluid and specimen testing (1213), and standard terms and conditions (15-2930).